NLeSC/Massive-PotreeConverter/README.md

 ```

 - Run the individual PotreeConverters for each tile using ALWAYS the same
-previously computed AABB and the selected  spacing and number of levels.
+previously computed CAABB, spacing and number of levels.

 Use `mpc-create-config-pycoeman` to create a XML with the list of PotreeConverter commands that have to be executed.
 The format used is the parallel commands XML configuration file format for pycoeman.